 “The bottom line is that babies and toddlers need constant supervision,” she says.
 “Accidents happen when everyone is watching the baby and no one is watching the baby, all at the same time.”

 Don’t plan on sticking around the campsite; a bored toddler is bound to develop an unsafe fascination with the firepit or garbage bag.
-When camping with babies and toddlers, staying active keeps everyone cheerful (and — a bonus — helps tire kids out for bedtime).
+When camping with babies and toddlers, staying active keeps everyone cheerful.
+Bonus: this helps tire out the tots for bedtime, too.

 When camping with tots, don’t sweat the small stuff, advises Georgiann Derieg, a mom of seven from Graham, Wash.
 “When we camp, I dress kids in clothes destined for the Goodwill pile so I don’t need to worry about dirt, stains or rips.”